Dunns Pond Mound

-The Dunns Pond Mound is a historic Native American mound in northeastern Logan County, Ohio, United States.
+The Dunns Pond Mound is a historic Native American mound in northwestern Logan County, Ohio, United States.
 Located near Huntsville, it lies along the southeastern corner of Indian Lake in Washington Township.
 In 1974, the mound was listed on the National Register of Historic Places as a potential archeological site, with much of its significance deriving from its use as a burial site for as much as nine centuries.

 Other Native American earthworks are located in the vicinity.
 A 1914 study found fifteen mounds on the southeastern side of Indian Lake and characterized this "remarkable" group of mounds as the premier location of archeology in Logan County.
 Another four mounds in Washington Township, which were not included in the 1914 survey, are located on Lake Ridge Island, a short distance to the north of Dunns Pond.
 These mounds, the Lake Ridge Island Mounds, were listed on the Register on the same day as was the Dunns Pond Mound.